Home

 "Make your AI Robust."

 MAIR is a PyTorch-based adversarial training framework.
-The goal of MAIR is to (1) provide an easy implementation of adversarial training methods and (2) make it easier to evaluate the adversarial robustness of deep learning models.
+MAIR aims to (1) provide easy implementation of adversarial training methods and (2) make it easier to evaluate the adversarial robustness of deep learning models.

-Adversarial training has become the de-facto standard method for improving the robustness of models against adversarial examples.
-However, during the writing of our paper, we realized that there is no framework integrating adversarial training methods.
-Therefore, to promote reproducibility and transparency in the field of deep learning, we integrated the algorithms, tools, and pre-trained models.
+Adversarial training has become the de facto standard method for improving the robustness of models against adversarial examples.
+However, while writing our paper "Fantastic Robustness Measures: The Secrets of Robust Generalization" [Paper, Article], we realized that there is no framework integrating adversarial training methods.
+Therefore, to promote reproducibility and transparency in deep learning, we integrated the algorithms, tools, and pre-trained models.

 Citation: If you use this package, please cite the following BibTex (GoogleScholar):